 coupled with his readiness to reach out to them and seek an honourable compromise.

 He never made any fucking 'honorable compromise'.
 Sulking in jail is not a compromise.
-It is just being a nuisance till you are incarcerated.
+It is just a case of marking time till the public forget your last humiliating failure.

 Thus, his patient attempt, over many years, to find common ground with political adversaries such as Jinnah and Ambedkar, and with imperial proconsuls in South Africa and India as well.